 Mining companies are piloting blockchain to track and trace resources like conflict minerals and diamonds as they pass through the supply chain from the mine site.
 But, how is it going to work in action, and can one rely on catching illicit and unwanted activity?
-Let’s find out if blockchain supply chain development for the mining industry can make it possible to track mineral from mine to our smartphones.
+Let’s find out if blockchain supply chain development for the mining industry can make it possible to track minerals from mine to our smartphones.

-Blockchain is an ever-increasing list of records stored in a decentralized, unchangeable and cryptographically encrypted online ledger.
+Blockchain is an ever-increasing list of records stored in a decentralized, unchangeable, and cryptographically encrypted online ledger.
 All information stored on the network is authenticated peer-to-peer, and thus, nobody can compromise it without others being quickly aware of it.